 Jamaica was good at hiding the truth.
+She hid the tell-tale signs of her husband’s escalating physical and emotional abuse so well.
 Her coworkers at a Nashville-based corporation didn’t know.
 Her neighbors never suspected.
-Even her friends weren’t aware because she hid the tell-tale signs of her husband’s escalating physical and emotional abuse so well.
+Even her friends weren’t aware.

 Jamaica’s children are not alone.
-One in 15 children are exposed to intimate partner violence each year, and 90 percent of these children are eyewitnesses to this violence, reports the Metro Nashville Police Department.
-Without help, boys who witness domestic violence are far more likely to become abusers of their partners and/or children as adults, continuing the cycle of violence in the next generation.
-Even as bystanders to domestic and family violence, children may experience psychological traumatization as if abused themselves.
+One in 15 children are exposed to intimate partner violence each year, and 90 percent of these children are eye-witnesses to this violence, reports the Metro Nashville Police Department.
+Without help, boys who witness domestic violence are far more likely to become abusers themselves as adults, continuing the cycle of violence in the next generation.
+Even as bystanders to domestic and family violence, children may experience the same psychological trauma as if they had been abused themselves.